Bone Cancer (primary)

 How is primary bone cancer diagnosed?

-If you have symptoms that could be caused by bone cancer, your doctor will take your medical history and perform a physical examination.
-Bone cancer can be difficult to diagnose, and it is likely that you will have some of the following tests:
+If you have symptoms, your doctor will ask about your medical history and do a physical examination.
+It is likely that you will have some of the following tests:

-x-rays – can reveal bone damage or the creation of new bone
+- x-rays – can show bone damage or whether new bone is growing

-CT or MRI scans – a special computer is used to create pictures to highlight any bone abnormality
+- CT and/or MRI scans – create pictures to highlight any bone abnormality

-- specialised scans – a small amount of radioactive glucose solution to highlight any cancerous areas in the body, e.g. PET, thallium or technetium scans
+- specialised scans – a small amount of radioactive solution is injected before a scan to highlight any cancerous areas in the body, e.g. PET, thallium or technetium scans

 - bone biopsy – collects some cells and tissues from the outer part of the affected bone.
 This is best done in a specialised sarcoma treatment centre.
 The biopsy may be done in one of two ways.
 In a core biopsy, a local anaesthetic is used to numb the area, then a sample is taken using a needle.
 A CT or ultrasound scan is used to guide the needle into place.
-In an open or surgical biopsy, the surgeon will cut through the skin under general anaesthesia to remove a piece of bone.
+In an open biopsy, under general anaesthesia the surgeon makes a cut in the skin to remove a piece of bone.
 The sample is also checked for genetic changes

 Selecting the bone site to biopsy

-A bone biopsy is a highly specialised test.
-It is best that the biopsy is done at a specialist treatment centre, preferably where you would be treated if it is cancer.
+A bone biopsy is a specialised test.
+It is best to have the biopsy at the specialist treatment centre where you would be treated if it is cancer.
 The specialists will usually work together to decide the best site to place the needle.
 The site to biopsy must be carefully chosen so it doesn’t cause problems if further surgery is needed.
-It is important that a bone biopsy is performed by a doctor who is an expert in bone cancer.
 This also helps ensure the sample is useful and reduces the risk of the cancer spreading.

 This information is reviewed by